Welcome to the Tucker County Commission

 Tucker County is a rural county located in the beautiful mountains of northeastern West Virginia.
 It is home to five municipalities including Davis, Hambleton, Hendricks, Thomas and the county seat of Parsons.
 According to the 2010 census, Tucker County has a population of 7,141 and an area of 419 square miles of land and two square miles of water.
 Most of Tucker County lies within the Monongahela National Forest.
 It is bordered on the east by Grant County, the west by Barbour County, the north by Preston County and the south by Randolph County.
 On the immediate northeast is Garrett County, Md.
 Tucker County was created in 1856 from a part of Randolph County, then part of Virginia.
 In 1871, a small part of Barbour County was transferred to Tucker County.
 The county was named after Henry St. George Tucker, Sr., a judge and Congressman from Virginia.

-The next regular meeting of the Tucker County Commission will be on Wednesday, June 12, 2013 @ 9:00 AM in the Tucker County Courthouse Courtroom.
+The next regular meeting of the Tucker County Commission will be on Wednesday, February 28, 2108 @ 4:00 PM in the Tucker County Courthouse Courtroom.